Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Experiments

 We first emphasize the effectiveness of our EIR-MAPPO approach.
 Considering the average reward gained under a broad range of uncertainties, our EIR-MAPPO surpasses baselines by 5.81\% on Toy, 5.88\% on LBF, and 25.45\% on SMAC.
 Notably, EIR-MAPPO and True Type yields highest reward in almost all LBF and SMAC environments.
 In toy environment, owing to the existence of two pure-strategy equilibria, algorithms and attacks deploying deterministic strategies can occasionally yield higher rewards by chance.
 However, given its superior worst-case robustness, our EIR-MAPPO consistently delivers commendable results under all uncertainties.

 Our second observation focuses on the relationship between action and observation perturbations.
-As an algorithm designed to counteract observation uncertainties, RMAAC is robust against observation perturbation, but failed to counter unseen action perturbations.
-In contrast, our EIR-MAPPO maintains its robustness against observation perturbation, even though it has not encountered the attack before.
-This resilience is due to the fact that observational attacks ultimately affect agents' choices of \emph{actions}, which becomes a form of action uncertainty anyway.
-A similar pattern emerges in MADDPG and M3DDPG, where despite their vulnerability to action perturbations, these algorithms display enhanced resistance to observational uncertainties in Toy and SMAC scenarios.
-A more detailed analysis in Appendix \ref{obs-perturbation-supp} further demonstrates that the policy learned by MADDPG and M3DDPG can be inherently robust against observation manipulations.
-These findings highlight the fundamentally distinct nature of uncertainties in observations and actions, underscoring the development of robust MARL algorithm against both types of uncertainties as a promising future direction.
+As an algorithm designed to counteract observation uncertainties, RMAAC is robust against observation perturbations, but fails to counter unseen action perturbations.
+In contrast, our EIR-MAPPO maintains its robustness against observation perturbations, even though it has not encountered the attack before.
+This resilience is due to the fact that observational attacks ultimately affect agents' choices of \emph{actions}, which reduces observation uncertainty to a form of action uncertainty.